unsik6/unsik6.github.io/_posts/2023-02-01-oneHotEncoding.md

 <center><span style = "opacity:0.5">fig 2.
 One-Hot vectors by One-Hot Encoding</span></center><br/>

 &nbsp;&nbsp;One-Hot encoding is a vector representation, whose dimensions is mapped to continuous values(words or classes).
 Each value are converted to <i><b>One-Hot vector</b></i>.
 One-Hot vector of a value is allocated 1 at the dimension mapped to the value, and all other dimensional elements are 0.
 For example, in fig 2, the index of Papers class is 2.
-It means the second dimension of all One-Hot vectors are mapped to Papers class.
+It means the second dimension of all One-Hot vectors is mapped to Papers class.
 So, One-Hot vector of Papers class is (0, 0, 1, 0, ...). <u><b>One-Hot vector is sparse vector because almost elements of One-Hot vector is 0.
 (One-Hot Encoding is sparse representation)</b></u> And cosine similarity between all One-Hot vectors is 0, because two One-Hot vectors are orthogonal.<br/>
 &nbsp;&nbsp;In NLP, the words or tokens are converted One-Hot vectors.

 <br/><br/>